AngularBootCamp/todo-list-tutorial/a_new_component.md

 > You can avoid using `-it` each time you generate a components by setting inline templates as a default in the configuration file `.angular-cli.json`.

 > Don't worry about the component name `input`.
-It will not replace HTMLs `input` element.
+It will not replace HTML's `input` element.
 That's thanks to the prefix that the Angular CLI gives to our components.
 The default prefix is `app`, so the component selector would be `app-input`.
 If you've created the project stating the prefix of your choice, or changed it afterwards in the file `.angular-cli.json`, this will be the prefix of the selector.
 When we created the project, we set the prefix to "todo", so the selector should be `todo-input`.

 Let's take a look at what the Angular CLI created for us.